ROSRider/rosrider_doc/docs/GAZEBO.md

   </node>
 ```

+This statement above launches the joystick node.
+This node will measure joystick data, and publish it on `/joy` topic.
+In case your robot does not respond to joystick commands, this is the first place to check.

 ```
   <node pkg="teleop_twist_joy" name="teleop_twist_joy" type="teleop_node">
       <rosparam command="load" file="$(arg config_filepath)" />
   </node>

 ```

+This statement above launches `teleop_twist_joy`, which basically listens to joystick on `/joy` and publishes `/cmd_vel`

 ```
   <node name="diff_drive_go_to_goal" pkg="rosrider_diff_drive" type="diff_drive_go_to_goal" output="screen">